syncfusion/blazor-docs/src/lists/listview/how-to/create-mobile-contact-layout-from-listview.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to create mobile contact layout from ListView
+# How to create mobile contact layout from listview

 You can customize the ListView using the `Template` property.
 Refer to the following steps to customize ListView as mobile contact view with our `avatar`.